Marine who lost leg in Afghanistan runs Boston Marathon with American flag

 Hasay’s ability to hang on for third proved to her that moving from the track to the roads at such a young age — 25 — was the right call.

 Hasay said she ran the entire 26.2 miles with the voice of her mom in her head.
-Teresa Hasay died unexpectedly at age 56 in November.
+Teresa Hasay died unexpectedly at age 56 in November for a reason the family is keeping private.

 Teresa used to call Jordan “Paula,” after Jordan’s idol, British marathoner Paula Radcliffe.